botworld-wiki/beatburger.github.io/pages/codex.md

 ### Guides

+- **Rare Jackalope:** This one is hard to spot because it looks almost the same as regular bunnies.
+There is no spot to farm for this, it's just random and you'll eventually find one doing the other Codex missions
 - **Rare Tulips:** replace Scrap Piles and can be found anywhere
 - **Wild Yanky:** 5-7 can be found if you start at cobblestone clearing. run north and stay left to River Run.
 - **Rat Bandits:** A good place to farm these is Cobblestone Trail